Code-Institute-Submissions/Where-s-Next-/README.md

  * Responsive on all devices - The site is designed to be responsive for desktop and Mobile devices.
  * Google Maps API - The inclusion of Google Maps to the Website allows users to visually see the location they select.
  * Google Places - Places allows the users to access points of interest, this has been restricted to the city selected in the autocomplete.
+ * Markers - Markers were created to drop on to the map when a city is choosen.
+ * Radio buttons - Radio buttons were added to allow users to choose what they want to search for.
  * Info Window - An infowindow has been added so when a user clicks on a marker a popup window appears showing the place details.
  * Results table - When a user selects a city a table of the results appears below the map showing the user the name of the places and relevent marker.
  * Popular destination - A section has been included of popular destinations to inspire the user.
  * Buttons & Navbar - The Navbar and buttons have been linked to take you to the specific area of the page to allow users to navigate easy.
+ * Reset button - The reset button allows users to clear the previous search fields.

 ## Future Development